microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

 * _(returns)_ A promise that resolves to an array of DocumentLink-instances.

-`vscode.previewHtml` - Render the html of the resource in an editor view.
+`vscode.previewHtml` - Render the HTML of the resource in an editor view.

 * _uri_ Uri of the resource to preview.
 * _column_ (optional) Column in which to preview.
 * _label_ (optional) An human readable string that is used as title for the preview.

+See [working with the HTML preview](https://code.visualstudio.com/docs/extensionAPI/vscode-api-commands#working-with-the-html-preview) for more information about the HTML preview's integration with the editor and for best practices for extension authors.

 `vscode.openFolder` - Open a folder in the current window or new window depending on the newWindow argument.
 Note that opening in the same window will shutdown the current extension host process and start a new one on the given folder unless the newWindow parameter is set to true.